enyim/Loxone.NET/README.md

 See *Loxone.Client.Samples.Console* project for example how to connect to Loxone Miniserver.

 ## Stability
 Stable library will be released as 2.0.
-Until then, breaking chnages will appear between versions.
+Until then, breaking changes will appear between versions.

 ## Nuget
 ```